iceablemedia/boldr-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.35 =
+JUne 10th, 2014
+* Fixed W3C validator error caused by the "X-UA-Compatible" meta tag.
+The theme now fully validates as HTML5.

 = 1.1.34 =
 May 26th, 2014